 Hi and welcome to my website.
 I’m glad you are here and hope I can entice you into the world of Foundation Piecing.

-My friend Dixie Haywood and I have written five books about this old-made-new technique.
+My friend Dixie Haywood and I have written six books about this old-made-new technique.
 We wrote the first book on Pineapples and have been known ever since as ‘The Pineapple Queens’.
 We had so much fun writing that book that we branched out into other patterns that haven’t usually been foundation pieced, figuring out how to break up blocks into segments so they could be pieced on foundations.
 We even tackled Pieced Borders.

 Our book, “Every Quilter’s Foundation Piecing Reference Tool” is still available, as an e-book.
 It is one of the wonderful small spiral-bound books, meant to be right on hand as you sew.
 Feeling that there is almost NO pieced block that won’t work well with foundations, we selected over 70 blocks to illustrate different choices of techniques to use with different types of designs.
 The blocks are shown as photographs, then as blown-apart drawings with numbered piecing orders.
 And we included as many tips and tricks as we could fit in!